Japan PM Kishida hopes meeting Xi will help build stable relations | Law-Order

 - Indonesia

-Japanese Prime Minister Fumio Kishida said on Wednesday that he hoped an upcoming meeting with Chinese President Xi Jinping would help in building constructive, stable relations with China.
+Japanese Prime Minister Fumio Kishida said on Wednesday he hoped an upcoming meeting with Chinese President Xi Jinping would help in building constructive, stable relations with China.
+"There are various opportunities that lie between the two countries, as well as challenges and concerns," Kishida told reporters, when asked about Japan's relationship with China.

-Kishida, who was speaking to reporters on the sidelines of the G20 summit in Bali, also said there were various opportunities Japan shared with China, as well as challenges and concerns.
+"I'd like to say what needs to be said, and ask China to take responsible action.
+On the other hand, the two countries need to cooperate in areas where they can," Kishida said on his scheduled meeting with Xi in Thailand on Thursday.
+"My hope is to have this meeting lead to a constructive and stable relationship" between Japan and China, he said.

+Kishida declined to comment, when asked whether he will discuss Taiwan during his meeting with Xi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)